splunk/public-o11y-docs/metrics-and-metadata/metrics-usage-analytics.rst

     * - Metric name
       - The name of the metric.
     * - Billing class
       - Class of metric for billing purposes (host, billing, or custom).
+Usage analytics doesn't show APM Monitoring MetricSets or RUM Monitoring MetricSets.
 To learn more about billing classes, see :ref:`metric-categories`.
     * - Utilization
       - Whether the metric is used.
 "Unused" indicates that the metric is producing MTS, but these values aren't utilized in Splunk Observability Cloud.
     * - Utility score